 Early Learning Institute (ELI), incorporated in 1982, is a Palo Alto-based organization founded to increase learning opportunities for young children.
 Before offering services to the public, its founder, Dr. Charles Bernstein, and other researchers spent several years conducting research on child development and creating what is now known as the "HeadsUp!® Approach" to early learning.
 This research base and the resulting HeadsUp!® philosophy have served as the anchor for all subsequent development efforts and they continue to distinguish ELI from other organizations offering children's services.

 With locations in Palo Alto, San Jose, and Pleasanton, CA, our child development centers borrow from the best model programs and the most recent educational research.
 Through play and learning games, our program is designed to help lay the necessary foundation of all future learning.
 The preschool program employs a modified Montessori curriculum and incorporates art, music, and imaginative play into the traditional emphasis on practical life, sensorial, language, mathematics, science, and cultural activities.
+Because we highly believe in the importance of a bilingual education, we have special bilingual education programs that incorporate foreign language courses into our students’ regular studies to widen their gaze and make them more versatile individuals.

 Offering an alternative to a traditional private elementary school, our schools follow an integrated approach to learning that builds on the classic foundations of Western civilization and is adapted to the future needs of students and their families.
 The fundamental tenet of the program is that students will learn to direct and manage their own learning.
 The goal of the teacher with respect to the student is to create an environment that encourages the pursuit of excellence in all facets of a student’s work, to stimulate a sense of curiosity and a love of learning, and to encourage the development of independence and individual responsibility as well as a social conscience.